The Walking Dead (TV series): Season 10 (2019–21)

 Alpha begins breaking down the communities with seemingly random walker attacks and acts of sabotage.
 Under Carol's orders, Negan infiltrates the Whisperers and assassinates Alpha.
 Her right-hand man Beta takes command of the Whisperers, but he and the horde are defeated by the survivors.
 Eugene leads a group to West Virginia to meet a new group of survivors.
 Meanwhile, Michonne travels north to search for Rick after finding evidence he survived his apparent death.

 Season 11 (2021–22)

 Eugene's group convinces the Commonwealth, a large, prosperous community with a strict class system, to lend aid and refuge to the Coalition.
-However, autocratic governor Pamela Milton becomes hostile towards the Coalition after her corruption is exposed and her son Sebastian is killed.
+The autocratic governor, Pamela Milton, becomes hostile toward the Coalition after her corruption is exposed and her son Sebastian is killed.
 The Coalition leads a revolution against Pamela when she tries to sacrifice the lower classes to a horde containing more intelligent walker variants; in the aftermath, Rosita dies of a bite, Negan is accepted by Maggie as an ally, and Ezekiel takes over as governor.
-After the Coalition is rebuilt, Daryl leaves to find Rick and Michonne.
+After the Coalition is rebuilt, Daryl leaves to find others.